benmatics2/best-sellers-react-app/README.md

 # Getting Started with Create React App
-open https://effervescent-kangaroo-8821df.netlify.app/ to  view in browser
+open bestsellerapp.netlify.app to  view in browser

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).